Best sites for buying electrical items

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-The best and worst online shops for buying electrical items, as voted for by thousands of shoppers.
-Find out who tops the table.
+Find out who tops our table of the best and worst online shops for buying electrical items, as voted for by thousands of shoppers.

-Our extensive online shopping survey has asked more than 10,000 members of the public their opinions on online retailers that sell electrical goods, such as washing machines and TVs.
+Our extensive online shopping survey asks more than 10,000 members of the public for their opinions of online retailers that sell electrical goods, such as washing machines and TVs.

-The results of our survey enable us to calculate unique customer scores for each website, to highlight the best and worst places to shop overall.
-The score combines customer satisfaction with how likely shoppers are to recommend the site to a friend.
+The results enable us to calculate unique customer scores for each website, to highlight the best and worst places to shop overall.
+Each score combines customer satisfaction with how likely shoppers are to recommend the site to a friend.
 We've also rated the different retailers for price, deliveries, quality and ease of finding products.

 Unlock our table below to reveal the best and worst websites for buying electrical products.
-The results include sites with a big high street presence, such as Currys and Argos, as well as online-only rivals, such as Amazon.
+The results include sites with a big high street presence, such as Currys/PC World and Argos, as well as online-only rivals, such as Amazon and AO.com.

 You can also find out which are the best shops for electrical appliances.

-We also reveal our Which?
+The table also reveals our Which?
 Recommended Providers (WRP) – the best online shops for buying electricals.
 Only the very best shops are rated as Which?
-Recommended Providers, so look for them if you want a reliably good shopping experience.
+Recommended Providers, so look for them highlighted in red if you want a reliably good shopping experience.

 Which? members can log in to find out which are the best and worst shops in the table below.
-If you're not already a subscriber, sign up to a £1 trial to get instant access.
+If you're not already a subscriber, sign up to Which? to get instant access.

 |Electrical products - online shops rated by their customers